youdie323323/js-confuser-cff-deobfuscator/README.md

 npm install
 ```

-And then put the code to obfuscate, for `input/obfuscated.js`
+And then put the code to deobfuscate, for `input/obfuscated.js`

 And then run `index.ts` with:
 ```bash